Having an SSL certificate on the domain name is essential. Thankfully, we can generate and add a free SSL certificating using Let’s Encrypt for Nginx.

 You’ll be prompted to enter a few details while generating the certificate specific to your domain name.

-In the process, you will be also asked how to manage the HTTP traffic and provided with two options.
+In the process, you will also be asked how to manage the HTTP traffic and provided with two options.

 - No redirect – Make no further changes to the webserver configuration.